andraugust/andraugust.github.io/quantum-3.md

 $$\newcommand{\bra}[1]{\left<#1\right|}\newcommand{\ket}[1]{\left|#1\right>}\newcommand{\bk}[2]{\left<#1\middle|#2\right>}\newcommand{\bke}[3]{\left<#1\middle|#2\middle|#3\right>}$$

-## 1. Free Particle
+## 1. The Free Particle

-A particle is said to be "free" when no forces act on it.
-In the absence of forces there are no potentials so the Hamiltonian is
+Conceivably the simples particle to model is one that has no forces acting on it.
+This is the so-called _free particle_.
+Without forces there is no potential, so the Hamiltonian becomes

 $$